 1.16.
 While storage and transport are included in the definition of predisposal management of radioactive waste, they are not dealt with in detail in this Safety Guide.
-Recommendations on storage of radioactive waste are provided in IAEA Safety Standards Series No. WS-G-6.1, Storage of Radioactive Waste [12].
-Transport of radioactive waste is subject to the requirements of IAEA Safety Standards Series No. SSR-6, Regulations for the Safe Transport of Radioactive Material, 2012 Edition [13].
+Recommendations on storage of radioactive waste and spent fuel are provided in IAEA Safety Standards Series Nos WS-G-6.1, Storage of Radioactive Waste [10] and SSG-15, Storage of Spent Nuclear Fuel [11].
+Transport of radioactive waste is subject to the requirements of IAEA Safety Standards Series No. SSR-6, Regulations for the Safe Transport of Radioactive Material [12].
+Spent fuel that is transferred to or destined for reprocessing facilities is not considered radioactive waste.